jmcdr/newfile/README.md

 # newfile
-Script to create a file
+Simple Visual Basic Script to create a new txt file with a custom name